Financial Ratio Analysis

 Interest Coverage Ratio = Earnings before Interest & Tax / Interest Expense

-Investment Ratios contain a set of ratios that are helpful in making investment decision in particular company.
+Investment Ratios contain a set of ratios that are helpful in making investment decisions in a particular company.
 It is also important to determine the investment ratios, while performing the financial ratio analysis of a company.
-Investment ratio includes
+Investment ratio includes:

 - Dividend Per Share